Man heard screaming ‘my car is being swept away’ in east Charlotte water rescue

 As firefighters approached the flooded vehicle, the man was able to exit the car.

-The rescued man is expected to be okay, emergency crews said.
+The rescued man is expected to be OK, emergency crews said.
 He has been turned over to Mecklenburg EMS for an evaluation.

+Charlotte Fire was also called out to that area to the Windsor Harbor apartment homes on Shamrock Drive for a person stuck in their apartment home.

+Firefighters brought in water rescue rafts to help the neighbors.
+No one was injured but firefighters say some of the neighbors had water damage in their apartments, and one neighbor tells Queen City News her car and others were damaged in the floodwaters.

 Charlotte-Mecklenburg Police and Charlotte Fire both responded.